Sources of Hallucination by Large Language Models on Inference Tasks: Experiment 2: Entities are Indices to Memory

-In \S\ref{sec:veracity-prior}, we have established that propositional memory explains a significant portion of false positives in LLM inference predictions.
-In this section, we continue by showing the importance of entity IDs in the process of LLMs' memory recall.
+In \S\ref{sec:veracity-bias}, we have established that propositional memory explains a significant portion of false positives in LLM inference predictions.
+In this section, we continue by showing the importance of named entities in the process of LLMs' memory recall.

-As described in \S\ref{Sec:method:test_conditions}, we transform the Levy/Holt dataset into the $I_{TA}$ task with typed identifiers and two $I_{RA}$ tasks with type-constrained random entities: the random-infrequent task $I_{RA}\downarrow$, and random-frequent task $I_{RA}\uparrow$ (Table \ref{tab:new_entities} shows examples).
+As described in \S\ref{Sec:method:test_conditions}, we manipulate the entities with the $I^{GenArg}$ generic argument replacement, and two random entity replacements, one with infrequent-entities $I^{RandArg\downarrow}$ and one with frequent-entities $I^{RandArg\uparrow}$ (examples in Table \ref{tab:new_entities}).

-By replacing only the entities with others of the same types, entailment labels do not change; however, the new samples should contain novel strings which are not attested in the training data.
-We expect that an ideal model, capable of generalizing predicate inference, would maintain its predictions across all conditions; on the other hand, flawed models utilizing the \emph{veracity prior} would predict fewer \texttt{Entail} labels, since entity IDs no longer identify statements from training.
+By replacing arguments constrained by type, entailment labels are maintained; however, new samples should contain novel strings not attested in pre-train corpora.
+We expect that an ideal, generalizing model would maintain its predictions across all conditions; a flawed model utilizing the \emph{attestation bias} would predict fewer \texttt{Entail}, since entities no longer identify these statements in training.